 Caring for someone close to you who has been diagnosed with metastatic breast cancer (mBC) can be challenging.
 Below are answers to some questions that you may be asking yourself.

-They can help inform you about any practical assistance you can provide, but it is just as crucial to give emotional support. mBC affects family and friends as well as the patient, so it's important to make sure both you and your loved one remain as strong as possible during this time.
+They can help inform you about any practical assistance you can provide, but it is just as crucial to give emotional support. mBC affects family and friends as well as the patient, so it's important to take care of yourself so that both you and your loved one can remain as strong as possible during this time.

 Take care of yourself

 When you are caring for someone with mBC, sometimes the best help you can give is taking care of yourself.
 By making sure you leave time for your own mental and physical well-being, you will also ensure that you have the energy to provide support for your loved one when it is needed most.

 Caring for someone with mBC involves many tasks—setting up doctor’s appointments, cooking healthy meals, filling out paperwork, etc. It can all be very demanding, so it is important to prioritize your tasks and know your limits.
 By making a list and sharing responsibilities, you can better organize your day while still leaving room for much needed personal time.